Tears, mourning in Ebonyi as thugs shoot another PDP chieftain dead

-2023 Guber Polls: Another PDP Chieftain Shot Dead in Top Southeast State
+2023 Guber Polls: Another PDP Bigwig Shot Dead in Top Southeast State

 A chieftain of the opposition party Peoples Democratic Party in Ebonyi state, Oyibo Nwani, has been killed by some thugs.